 I am open to establishing links with institutions that consider a collaborative PhD in any of the above areas.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - MA English and American Studies; Film, Television and Theatre Studies; German Literature

 - PhD British and American Language and Literature

 My research interests and activities inform my teaching practice.
 I teach on cinema, migrant and diasporic film and postcolonialism.
-Questions of cultural memory and the representation of history also feature in my modules.
+Questions of cultural memory and representing the past also feature in my modules.

 In addition to assessing students on the basis of essays and exams, I encourage them to experiment with writing in different genres, digital storytelling, team projects, fieldwork, co-authoring and editing.
-During the First World War centenary years I taught a project-based module that enabled student to collaborate with partners in the University and beyond.
+During the First World War centenary years I enabled student to collaborate with partners in the University and beyond.

 I believe that research and teaching environments benefit greatly from diversity and internationalisation.
 I am dedicated to ensuring participation of individuals from many ethnic, national, cultural and linguistic backgrounds.
-I contribute to widening participation and study abroad initiatives and have also organised and supported exchange visits of young people not yet in higher or further education.
+I manage a BA programme with many international students, am involved in the International Pathway Centre’s Foundation Year, contribute to education outreach events and have also organised visits abroad for students and young people not yet in higher or further education.